-Now is when pride goes big, bold and beautiful in June when Pride Month kicks off, bringing together members of the LGBTQ community and allies to not only celebrate love for all people but to continue the push for equality and acceptance.
+Pride goes big, bold and beautiful in June when Gay Pride Month kicks off, bringing together members of the LGBTQ community and allies to not only celebrate love for all people but to continue the push for equality and acceptance.

 Sow seeds of greater acceptance in your kids — who already are the most accepting generation of LGBTQ issues to date — by supporting businesses and organizations that support the LGBTQ community, by attending Pride events and by flying that rainbow flag high.